gemrb/gemrb.github.io/Debugging-with-a-VM.md

 ## Installing GemRB and the debugger

 - Open a terminal ("Konsole").
 - Install the dependencies needed to build GemRB.
+Remember you can just copy and paste commands.
 ```
 sudo apt install git cmake make clang libsdl2-2.0-0 \
   libsdl2-dev libopenal1 libopenal-dev libpython3-dev gdb